MeteoSwiss/dvas/CONTRIBUTING.md

        cd docs
        sh build_docs.sh

+9. Run the automated tests to check that all runs fine.
+From the core dvas folder, type:

+       pytest

+   :warning: needless to say, your code tweaks will *evidently* come with dedicated tests.
+Right ?

-9. Once ready with all your modifications, we'll ask that you do a rebase of your branch to incorporate any modification that may have occurred on the original `develop` branch in the meantime:
+10. Once ready with all your modifications, we'll ask that you do a rebase of your branch to incorporate any modification that may have occurred on the original `develop` branch in the meantime:

         git fetch origin develop
         git pull --rebase origin develop

+    If this leads to conflicts that you are unsure about, get in touch with @dvas-devs.

-10. You can now push your branch to the dvas repository.
+11. You can now push your branch to the dvas repository.
 If warranted (it most likely will be!), remember to update the `CHANGELOG` and add your name to the `AUTHORS` before doing so:

         git push -f origin your_branch_name